Vincent9339/DatLeak/README.md

 ### Full Leakage

-A row is considered to have **full leakage** if the number of matching cells equals the number of valid cells in that row.
+A row $i$ is considered to have **full leakage** if the number of matching cells equals the number of valid cells in that row.
 The condition for full leakage for row $i$ is:

 ```math